Paul Gardner (ice hockey): Buffalo Sabres

 The Buffalo Sabres inked Gardner to a free agent deal but he appeared in just two games with them spending the rest of the season dominating the American Hockey League again en route to his second-straight league leading performance.
-He potted 61-goals and 112-points for Rochester Americans then retired from professional hockey at years end.
+He potted 61 goals and 112 points for Rochester Americans then retired from professional hockey at years end.

-Eleven years after retiring, while serving as the assistant coach for the Washington Capitals AHL affiliate the Portalnd Pirates Gardner was pressed into action when the team was short on players due to injury.
+Eleven years after retiring, while serving as the assistant coach for the Washington Capitals AHL affiliate the Portland Pirates, Gardner was pressed into action when the team was short on players due to injury.
 Gardner managed to pick up an assist in the game.
 This assist extended an impressive accomplishment for Gardner: During his pro career he suited up with seven different American Hockey League teams and he produced at a point-a-game or better for every one of them.